NYC Condom

 The NYC Condom is a male condom offered by the New York City Department of Health and Mental Hygiene's NYC Condom Availability Program (NYCAP).
-The program distributes free safer sex products (including male condoms, internal condoms (FC2) and lubricant).
+The program distributes free safer sex products (including male condoms, internal condoms (FC2), and lubricant).

 The NYC Condom is the first municipally branded condom in the United States.

 Launch

-The NYC Condom was launched on Valentine's Day, 2007 with a highly successful citywide media campaign including bilingual subway ads, radio spots, club launch parties, and street teams distributing the NYC Condom at high pedestrian traffic spots throughout the city.
+The NYC Condom was launched on Valentine's Day, 2007, with a highly successful citywide media campaign that included bilingual subway ads, radio spots, club launch parties, and street teams distributing the NYC Condom at high pedestrian traffic spots throughout the city.
+The NYC Condom Availability Program distributes free, safer sex products to both individuals and organizations across the five boroughs of New York City.

-Find or Order Free Safer Sex Products

-The NYC Condom Availability Program distributes free safer sex products to both individuals and organizations across the five boroughs of New York City.